dmcg/dmcg.github.io/_posts/2018-06-04-failure-is-not-an-option-part-5.md

 What I'd failed to spot is that, if this were Java, calls to any methods on a Reader would declare an IOException, and we'd be forced to consider that reading every line might fail.
-Here the flow of control is inverted, so that the line sequence pokes strings at our code, but even so, every time it does the file could have been deleted or the network gone away.
+Here the flow of control is inverted, so that the line sequence pokes strings at our code, but even so, every time it does the file could have been deleted or the WiFi could have gone down.
 So map can still throw an IOException that we are not revealing by returning Either<Exception, Long>.
 Our function should be declared as

 ```kotlin
 fun sumLines(reader: BufferedReader, onError: (Exception) -> Int): Either<Exception, Long> = resultOf {